 Growing up, I ran competitively in school for 10 years – minus a couple of years that I took a break because of school transitions and short-term attendance at a smaller private school that did not offer a running program.
 My third-grade teacher discovered me, encouraging me to try out for the team after having done well during an unofficial race with my classmates.

 Initially, the races in which I seemed to excel were relatively short: the 50-yard dash and the 100-yard dash.
 Of course, this was before the metric system was adopted, at least at the schools I attended.

 After moving to the metric system at my high school, my coach positioned me for the 400-meter run as my main event.
 During the same time period, I also participated in the 800-meter run and the 4×400 meter relay.

 My experience in relay races would later serve me well on a professional level – especially on Scrum projects because of the similarities I outline below.
 But before we look at Scrum, it’s important to understand the difference between sprints, relays and marathons.

 Sprints and Relays

-Although we called the 400 meter run “middle distance,” this event is officially now considered a sprint, as is the 4×400 relay.
-Regardless, it was widely considered the most difficult run at my high school because it is short enough where a high speed is required, but also long enough where some strategy is necessary in order to win.
+Although we called the 400-meter run “middle distance,” this event is officially now considered a sprint, as is the 4×400 relay.
+Regardless, it was widely considered the most difficult run at my high school because it is short enough where high speed is required, but also long enough where some strategy is necessary in order to win.

 And running 10 of these lengths back-to-back at near-full speed (about 60 seconds versus about 50 seconds) during practice once each week is probably branded in the permanent memories of all those who participated.